carpentries/instructor-training/03-lesson-study.md

 {: .challenge}

 > ## Feedback on Yourself, Part II
+> Later in the training,
-> Repeat the first challenge exercise; however, when it comes time to give feedback,
+> repeat the first challenge exercise; however, when it comes time to give feedback,
 > use the same 2x2 scheme in the previous challenge.

 {: .challenge}